SargeyWargey/Homoothya/Story/Drafts/Chapter_20.md

 Because I'd told the soldiers where it was.

-That night they made me sleep near the main camp.
+That night, they made me sleep near the main camp.
 Not tied anymore, but guarded.
 Always watched.

 I lay wrapped in a blanket and stared at stars.
 The same stars shining down on the cave where my family slept.

 Did my mother dream of me?
 Did she think I was dead?
 Did my father plan to search for me when it was safer?

-Did little Nashta cry for her big brother who'd promised to always protect her?
+Did little Nashta cry for her big brother, who'd promised to always protect her?

 I'd broken every promise.
 Every bond.
 Every obligation.